rarylson/update-conf.py/README.md

 TODO
 ----

-- Publish this software in a Ubuntu PPA;
+- Publish this software in a Ubuntu PPA.
-    - Remove dependencies from argparse e configparser before pubishing in the PPA;
-    - Ubuntu 12.04 and Ubuntu 14.04.